How Cannabinoids Affect the Brain

 • Suicidal tendencies

-While the medicinal effects produced by certain cannabinoid compounds can be of great help as a medicinal treatment, the negative effects had on brain function remain a cause for concern and caution.
+While the medicinal effects produced by certain cannabinoid compounds can be of great help as a medicinal treatment, the negative effects they have on brain function remain a cause for concern and caution.
+If you think someone you know may be addicted to marijuana, seek help at an accredited local treatment center.
+For information on how to overcome addiction and links to local Narcotics Anonymous (NA) meetings near you, check out our online directory.

 the Take-Away